iammarshallnz/NHL_stats/README.md

 is in use.
 The currently available crates for NHL statistics all seem to use the former.
 As part of learning Rust I though this would be a good small scale project to test myself on what is within the rust-book.
 The project is almost a 1 to 1 of [Zmalski's nhl api referance guide](https://github.com/Zmalski/NHL-API-Reference) so thanks to him for documenting all of this.
-There is some stuff missing from this guide, namely: networking info, steam info and playoff info.
+There is some stuff missing from this guide, namely: networking info, stream info and playoff info.

 ## Design Goals